CatalinAtanase/VeganApp/backend/README.md

 pip install -r requirements.txt
 ```

+## Create a .env file inside "core"
+You need a valid ACCESS_TOKEN_SECRET and a valid REFRESH_TOKEN_SECRET

 ### Start the app in development mode (hot-code reloading, error reporting, other.)
 ```bash
 python manage.py runserver